-- 17 (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is:

-100 members entitled to vote upon the business conducted at the meeting; or 10 percent of the total membership at the time whichever is the lesser.

-- (3) The authorised representative of a member organisation shall be counted in the quorum - 18 (1) If:
+- (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - 100 members entitled to vote upon the business conducted at the meeting; or - 10 percent of the total membership at the time whichever is the lesser. - (3) The authorised representative of a member organisation shall be counted in the quorum - (4) Quorum is defined as members entitled to vote at general meetings, who are: - a.
+Present within the appointed meeting location time within half an hour of the time appointed for the meeting to begin. - b.
+Present via communications that have been pre-defined as part of the Notice of general meeting.
+Attendance via communication will require verification of membership status before individuals count towards quorum.
+These individuals are referred to as 'members attending remotely'.

+(1) If:

-- a) a quorum is not present within half an hour from the time appointed for the meeting; or - b) during a meeting a quorum ceases to be present;
+a) a quorum is not present within half an hour from the time appointed for the meeting; orb) during a meeting a quorum ceases to be present;